Data & analytics can provide hindsight, insight and foresight to an audit.

-The organisation needed insight into employee compliance with their segregation of duties policy to ensure that individuals were not authorised to perform incompatible duties in their ERP system.
+The organization needed insight into employee compliance with their segregation of duties policy to ensure that individuals were not authorized to perform incompatible duties in their ERP system.

 KPMG analysis and insight

 The future can’t be predicted – but having a view of what it is likely to bring can make all the difference.
-By looking ahead and anticipating scenarios, an audit can play a major role in identifying the future risks facing an organisation and quantifying the impact they could have on performance.
-It can also help to identify opportunities, giving organisations the foresight to take advantage.
+By looking ahead and anticipating scenarios, an audit can play a major role in identifying the future risks facing an organization and quantifying the impact they could have on performance.
+It can also help to identify opportunities, giving organizations the foresight to take advantage.

 Through predictive analytics, using historical performance trends and giving effect to current market events, we believe we are better prepared to assess future performance.
 Through correlative data (macro and microeconomic indicators) we can assess predictive performance and, where appropriate, share sensitivity analysis with management and the audit committee.

-The organisation needed enhanced insight into their risk exposure across sales transactions by better understanding the operation of ERP approval processes and controls.
+The organization needed enhanced insight into their risk exposure across sales transactions by better understanding the operation of ERP approval processes and controls.

 KPMG analysis and insight